Old Town Albuquerque: Spanish rule

-The Spanish villa of Alburquerque was founded in 1706 by Francisco Cuervo y Valdés, who was the governor of New Mexico at the time.
+In 1693, Albuquerque began to be resettled by a group of people traveling in the Spanish “Reconquista” led by Don Diego de Vargas.
+Several families in this group split off and asked permission to settle the Middle Valley which was the area south of the Sandia and Alameda pueblos.
+The settlement grew progressively to encompass around forty-five Spanish estate and what is known as Old Town Albuquerque was established in 1702 and recognized by Francisco Cuervo y Valdes, the governor of Spanish New Mexico, as a municipality in 1706.
+In 1784, over 3500 Spaniards and 600 Indigenous people were recognized by the census to be residents of Old Town.
+However, for many of the Indigenous tribes living around Old Town, the rapid growth of Old Town served as a reminder to the continuing conquest of their people.
 Cuervo reported that the new settlement was home to 252 residents and had been laid out with streets, a plaza, and a church in accordance with the town planning regulations set forth in the Laws of the Indies.
 Cuervo's account had been exaggerated in order to offer a centralized Villa to better serve the already existent Hispano and Pueblo communities.
 Those communities included Barelas, Corrales, Isleta Pueblo, Los Ranchos, Sandia Pueblo, and others along the Rio Grande rather than a centralized settlement.
 After a formal investigation, the villa was allowed to keep its title, especially as it was established to serve those communities as an outpost on Camino Real de Tierra Adentro.

+Women also played an overlooked role in Old Town Albuquerque.
+At least twenty women are known to have been a part of the Spanish colonization of Albuquerque and the subsequent founding of Old Town.
+While many were subjugated to more traditional colonial roles like cooking, cleaning, and homemaking, some quickly became heads of their respective families due to the death of their husbands.
+Those who were designated heads of households were able to inherit land as a result of Spanish law and became the breadwinners for their families.
+The twenty women who are known to have helped colonize Old Town have come to be acknowledged as the "founding women of Albuquerque" and are listed on a plaque in Old Town Plaza provided by the New Mexico Historic Women Marker Program.

 Like other Spanish colonial settlements, Albuquerque consisted of a central plaza surrounded by houses, government offices, and a church.
 For much of the 18th century, the homes around the plaza were inhabited only on Sundays as the residents spent the rest of the week on their farms.
 It was not until the late 1700s that a permanent population was established at the plaza.
-Possession of Albuquerque, along with the rest of New Mexico, passed to Mexico in 1821 following the Mexican War of Independence.